brinhosa/scansuite/README.md

 ```

 * iacs_kics - Checkmarx KICS scanner for Ansible, AWS CloudFormation, Kubernetes, Terraform, Docker
 * iacs_trivy - Trivy checks for config files and dependencies.
-Refer to `Container checks` section for Trivy installation.

 Once the scan is performed and uploaded to DefectDojo, login there and check the results.